 If a line item serves an ad that targets both first- and third-party segments, and a user belongs to at least one of each, you'll be charged according to the methods described above.

-A line item can target one or more first- or third-party segments in a NOT relationship:
+A line item can target one or more first- or third-party segments in a is none of relationship:

 Like AND relationships, if the line item serves, you'll be charged for all targeted segments the user does not belong to, whether the segments are first- or third-party.

-If the line item targets "not (SegmentA or SegmentB)", this is telling the ad server, "Don't serve any line items that target either SegmentA or SegmentB".
+If the line item targets "is none of (SegmentA or SegmentB)", this is telling the ad server, "Don't serve any line items that target either SegmentA or SegmentB".
 If SegmentA and SegmentB are both third-party, and the visitor doesn't belong to either SegmentA or SegmentB, you'll be billed for both.